 You are here:

-- What you should expect from a GDPR report to governors
+- Ask for a GDPR report to governors

 We've given this template to DPOs on our sister service The Key for School Leaders, so the report you receive may look like this, but bear in mind the DPO can report in whatever format they choose.